bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 ### Manually way

-This solution is the easiest to set up and manage, and works best for app type projects and projects where you do periodic releases (weekly, monthly, …), but you don’t do multiple daily production deploys.
+This solution is the easiest to set up and manage, and works best for app type projects and projects where you release periodically (for example, weekly, monthly), but you don’t do multiple daily production deploys.

 You can bump the version number manually, treating it just like any other code change.
 In this case, we use the `BITRISE_BUILD_NUMBER` Env Var as the build number in the app, which does not require committing it into the code and this way you can link every build of the app to the build on [bitrise.io](https://www.bitrise.io).